Adverse event reporting of therapeutic products

 What to report

-Note: Serious adverse events caused by accidental or deliberate overdoses and medication errors need not be reported.
+Note: Serious AEs caused by accidental or deliberate overdoses and medication errors need not be reported.

 The minimum information required for the submission of your initial report is: